Strong PUBLIC Education

 ELEMENTARY CURRICULUM NEEDS A RESTART

-With my daughter starting kindergarten in the fall, I am very worried by the UCP’s curriculum they are forcing on schools.
+With my daughter starting kindergarten last fall, I am very worried by the UCP’s curriculum they are forcing on schools.
 It was developed through a completely flawed process and the result is so inappropriate for our children that they need to scrap it and start over.
 Or even better, they could build on the previously developed curriculum from the PCs and NDP that was properly developed with expert consultation but shelved by the UCP.
 Our children deserve better.

 WHAT ARE YOUR PRIORITIES?